 - Check the fourth box if it is an 8(a) Business Development Program.

-You may end up checking more than one box.
 See the image below for details on each section of page one.

-Fill Out Your Personal and Business Information
+Step 3: Fill Out Your Personal and Business Information

-In this section, you’ll list your income sources and contingent liabilities.
-Potential income sources include income you expect to receive on a regular and recurring basis.
-Contingent liabilities are debts that become your responsibility if and when something else happens.
-For example, if you cosign a loan to buy a vehicle for someone else, you become responsible if the other person doesn’t pay.
-In this section, you’re summarizing the contingent liabilities you will list in the Other Liabilities section (Section 7).
+- Contingent liabilities are debts that become your responsibility in certain events.
+For example, if you’re a cosigner on a loan, you become responsible if the other person doesn’t pay.
+Here, you’re summarizing the contingent liabilities you will list in the Other Liabilities section (Section 7).

 Sources of Income